About our project

 Improving the aesthetics of places where visitors congregate to find information or to simply ‘be’, through sensitive re-landscaping and introducing local beautiful features; for example, dry stone walls or artist-designed seating.

-Projects to remove clutter along the Jurassic Coast and in the countryside by reducing, rationalising and improving interpretation.
-We know people become ‘sign blind’- one clear, attractive interpretation panel will have a far more positive impact than a cluster of panels saying the same thing in different ways.
-Times have changed and people now access their information digitally so there really is no need to bombard them with words in the landscape.
+By reducing, rationalising and improving interpretation.
+A single panel will have a far more impact than a cluster of panels saying the same thing in different ways.
+With so much digital access to information we don’t need to overwhelm people with static words in the landscape.

 Hive Beach car park 'before'